 Hi everyone!
 This is Aida from The Crafting Foodie.
 Today I’m sharing these amazing Pie Crust Cookies that are buttery, flaky, and crisp, and they’re so easy to make.
 Plus they are perfect for Thanksgiving and the upcoming holiday season!

 To make these, you’ll need some pie crust.
-I made homemade pie crust from this recipe, but you can also use pre-made (and even pre-rolled) pie crust from the refrigerated section of the grocery store.
+I made homemade pie crust, but you can also use pre-made (and even pre-rolled) pie crust from the refrigerated section of the grocery store.

 After rolling out the pie pastry, you can use any mini-cookie cutters to cut shapes out of the pie crust.
 I used these leaf cutters with vein details.